-We are excited to continue our partnership with Ignite Mentoring into 2018.
-Ignite’s new programme will be finalized at the start of the university semester.
+We are excited to continue our partnership with Ignite Mentoring.
+Ignite’s yearly programme is usually finalized at the start of the university first semester.
+However, there has been nothing usual about the first semester in 2020 as a result of COVID-19 and Ignite’s programme of mentoring and excursions has been affected.
 Read on to see what Ignite was involved in last year.

-For the rest of the semester, mentors will travel to low socioeconomic high schools once a week to mentor educationally disadvantaged high school students.
-This year Ignite Mentoring is working with Year 7-10 students at South Fremantle College, Southern River College and Balga Senior High School.
-Excursions to UWA with each of these schools are planned for the next couple of months, which will allow the school students to experience university life for a day and explore the variety of exciting clubs and facilities on offer at UWA.
+On 3 May and 10 May 2019, Ignite organized excursions for students at Balga Senior High School and then Southern River College to visit UWA.
+These excursions allow the school students to experience university life for a day and explore the variety of exciting clubs and facilities on offer at UWA.
 For some, this might be the spark which sets them on the path to a university education.

 Comments from an Ignite President in previous years: “This year is shaping up to be Ignite Mentoringâ€™s biggest year ever.
 We have recruited the best mentors out there to deliver our programs to the largest number of students we have ever had.
 I am incredibly thankful to our partners at McGuinnLegal for their continued support to assist Ignite Mentoring in achieving our vision of ensuring all students have equal access to a quality education â€“ regardless of their circumstances.â€